 Thailand has had a lot of bad press recently in regards to their animal attractions.
 I’m pleased.
 I was becoming increasingly frustrated with people turning a blind eye to attractions that were clearly abusing their animals.
 Photos of yourself cuddling a tiger?
 That animal is drugged.
-Tigers do not spoon humans in the wild, regardless of how domesticated they have become!.
+Tigers do not spoon humans in the wild, regardless of how domesticated they have become!
+Luckily, Chiang Mai’s cruelty-free travel attractions are popping up all over the place.

-Thankfully, Thailand has loads to offer in the way of tourism (without a bull hook in sight).
 The North of Thailand is particularly veggie/vegan friendly, with a lot of the locals partaking in the Chinese Buddhism teachings of eliminating meat from their diet.
-The old Capital, Chiang Mai, is a great place to start exploring …
+It couldn’t be easier to go cruelty-free in the odl Thai capital …

 “Elephants?”, you’re asking.
 Hear me out.
 Park Founder, Lek, was recently named ‘Asian hero of the year’ by Time magazine.
 From the moment you get on the Park’s bus, which’ll take you the 60 km journey out to the park, the animal welfare message is clear.